NEWTON’S SECOND LAW OF MOTION

 Use a calorimeter to investigate electrical energy and thermal energy.

-MOMENTUM AND IMPULSE
+AND IMPULSE

 Use a laboratory cart to investigate the relationship between the impulse exerted on a constant mass and the resulting change in the momentum of the mass.

-MOTION OF A PENDULUM
+A PENDULUM

 Use a mass on a string to investigate the relationships between the mass, length, amplitude, and period of oscillation of a pendulum.